Snail

 Other Notes:

-• Because this is a deep forward bend, prepare the neck first by doing gentle forward neck bends;
+• Prepare the neck first by doing gentle forward neck bends.

-• Unlike in the yang postures, we allow the spine to fully round.
-Do not try to keep the spine straight and the hips high;
+• Allow the spine to fully round.
+Do not try to keep the spine straight and the hips high.